Parthsadaria/NexuAI/README.md

 - pyautogui
 - openai
 - g4f

-## Getting Started
+## 🚀 Getting Started
-1. Clone the repository.
+1. **Clone the Repository**: `git clone <repo-url>`
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. **Install Dependencies**: Run `pip install -r requirements.txt`
-3. Run `KaamChorGPT.py` to start interacting with KaamChorGPT. 🏃‍♂️

-## Usage
-- Choose between speaking 🗨️ or typing your commands. 🖋️
+3. **Start Nexu AI**: Execute `NexuAI.py` and let the magic begin! 🏃‍♂️

+## 📝 How to Use
+- **Speak or Type**: Choose your preferred method to interact with Nexu AI. 🗨️🖋️
-- You can chat with KaamChorGPT or give it specific tasks to perform.
+- **Assign Tasks**: Chat or provide specific commands for Nexu AI to follow.
-- KaamChorGPT will execute your commands, open applications, move the mouse, or generate Python scripts based on your instructions. 🤝
+- **Task Execution**: Nexu AI will perform your commands, manage apps, or generate scripts as needed. 🤝

-## Examples
+## 🌈 Examples
-- **Open Application**: "Open Chrome"
+- **Launch Application**: "Open Chrome"
 - **Close Application**: "Close Notepad"
-- **Move Mouse Left**: "Move left"
-- **Generate Python Script**: "Write me a Python script to automate downloading files."
+- **Generate Python Script**: "Create a script to back up files."

-## Support
+## 🛠️ Support
-For any issues or suggestions, please open an issue on GitHub. 🛠️
+For any issues or feedback, please open an issue on GitHub.
+We’d love to hear from you! 🛠️

-## Contributing
+## 🙌 Contributing
-Contributions are welcome 🙌
+We welcome contributions from everyone!
+Help us make Nexu AI even better. 🎉

-## Acknowledgements
+## 🎉 Acknowledgements
-This project was made possible using [GPT-4-Free](https://github.com/xtekky/gpt4free/tree/main?tab=readme-ov-file). 🎉
+Special thanks to [GPT-4-Free](https://github.com/xtekky/gpt4free/tree/main?tab=readme-ov-file) for making this project possible. 🌟